 7.B.5.
 Quality Control for Central Laboratory.
-Results of quality control procedures carried out at the central laboratory and regularly reported to the Steering Committee.
-Quality monitoring will be conducted internally (within the laboratory) Internal quality control procedures include functional and calibration checks of instrumentation as well as monitoring:
+Results of quality control procedures were previously carried out at the NWRL central laboratory and regularly reported to the Steering Committee.
+Quality monitoring will be conducted internally (per Quest corporate laboratory policies).